-The dissertation defense follows the following format:1
+The dissertation defense proceeds according to the following format:

-- (a) The advisor presents the candidate using the text provided by the Graduate School. - (b) The candidate presents a colloquium on the dissertation research (ca. 50 min). - (c) The entire audience (including faculty) has an opportunity to ask questions moderated by the dissertation chair. - (d) Faculty members remain for additional questions and discussion with the candidate moderated by the dissertation chair.
+- (a) The advisor presents the candidate using the text provided by the Graduate School. - (b) The candidate presents a colloquium on the dissertation research (ca. 50 min). - (c) The entire audience (including faculty) has an opportunity to ask questions moderated by the dissertation chair. - (d) Faculty members remain for additional questions and discussion with the candidate moderated by the dissertation chair. - (e) After the defense, attending faculty have the opportunity to sign the defense approval document determining whether or not the defense was successful.
+The Graduate Affairs Coordinator submits it to the Graduate School.